By Kelly Davis

 What stands out about the program?

 When I signed up for the Lactation Educator program, I thought I was going to learn the mechanics of breastfeeding.
-However, I quickly realized Gini Baker is not your average instructor.
-Gini is a pioneer in the industry.
-She is incredibly passionate about her field and growing that passion in others.
-Because of Gini, I am a “lactivist.”
+However, I quickly realized it's not your average program.
+The instructors are incredibly passionate about their field and growing that passion in others.
+Because of them, I am a “lactivist.”
 The benefits of breastfeeding go beyond just mom and baby, but to society as a whole.
 After the birth of my second son, I became a milk donor to the local milk bank, and now I am part of a company that is helping other moms and innovating an industry.

 What advice would you give to someone who might be interested in the lactation consultant program?